TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 For our implementation, we used the ViT-B/32 Transformer architecture from Huggingface's Transformers library, which is publicly available.
 Our approach involved providing the model with templates containing different attributes for each figure in the puzzle.
 The model then assigns probabilities to determine the most suitable caption, which we pass to the next step in the pipeline.

+We also use a model called BLIP (Bootstrapping Language-Image Pre-training) [[6]](#BLIP).
+By incorporating both visual and textual data, BLIP allows the model to acquire comprehensive representations that effectively capture the semantic connections between images and their accompanying textual descriptions.
+As a result, this enhances the model's performance in various tasks like image captioning and visual question answering.

 <img src="https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/e2c444d8-688d-4657-a534-2b71e46b27db" data-canonical-src="https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/e2c444d8-688d-4657-a534-2b71e46b27db" width="60%" height="60%" />

 Figure 4.
 The OpenCV method explained.
 <br><br>

-The OpenCV method obtains the shape of the image by extracting the corners of the puzzle shape with edge detection [[6]](#OpenCV).
+The OpenCV method obtains the shape of the image by extracting the corners of the puzzle shape with edge detection [[7]](#OpenCV).
 Then the number of vertices can be drawn from the number of corners, which results in a name for a shape.
 If the amount of vertices is 4, it is a square, etc. The colour is detected by getting the RGB values of the centre of the shape.
 The size is obtained by comparing the size of the shape with the overall size of the square of the puzzle.

 [TODO: FILL IN AND DISCUSS RESULTS OF TABLE 2]